act65/Experiments/Representations/README.md

-TODO. rework train script into class. use different training methods. ls vs gd. different ways to validate.
+TODO. rework train script into class.
+TODO. use different training methods. ls vs gd.

-TODO. actualy cross entropy. what actual discriminative loss...
 TODO. what if we do orthogonal outputs and orthogonal weights?
+TODO. semisupervised

 3 different settings